ESG and sustainability matters for Financial Services

 • What is a proportional approach?
 A key theme.
 The physical and transitional risks associated with climate change have and will impact insurance firms differently depending on their business models and activity.
 However, regulators globally are stressing the importance of having conducted the relevant risk assessments and preparatory work to support current conclusions in terms of climate risk assessment and to be able to respond to changing climate risk profiles and impacts over time.
 Proportionality largely depends on the risk levels identified.
 Comparable to financial crime requirements and expectations, if claiming your business is at low risk of climate change, there is a need to evidence and prove how that conclusion has been drawn.

 • Commercial strategy and getting the balance right.
 For example, requirement around executive pay, remuneration, and incentives, may be commercially sensitive, and there is a trade-off to consider between commercial sensitivity and regulatory compliance.
+Climate change should be just one component of an organisation’s sustainability strategy.

 Payments